DETAILED ACTION

 a first managed device coupled to the processor by a first data communication interface (Fig. 3 shows component device 319 (first managed device) wherein the component device 319 is coupled to the CPU 182 of the host 180 via a data communication interface); and

-a second managed device coupled to the processor by a second data communication interface different from the first data communication interface and a management device configured to instantiate a first management fabric on the first data communication interface, to instantiate a second management fabric on the second data communication interface, to manage the first managed device via the first management fabric, and to manage the second managed device via the second management fabric (Fig. 3 shows BMC 102 (management device) and component device 316 (second managed device) coupled to the CPU 182 of the host 180 via VLAN (second data communication interface) different data communication interface of the component device 319 and wherein the BMC 102 manages the component device 316 via a management endpoint 306 (second management fabric) different from the management endpoint 309 as explained in paragraph 0041.
+a second managed device coupled to the processor by a second data communication interface different from the first data communication interface; and a management device configured to instantiate a first management fabric on the first data communication interface, to instantiate a second management fabric on the second data communication interface, [[to establish a root of trust to authenticate the second managed device and the second management fabric]], to manage the first managed device via the first management fabric, and to manage the second managed device via the second management fabric, wherein the second management fabric encapsulates protocol information to the second managed device within data transactions native to the second data communication interface (Fig. 3 shows BMC 102 (management device) and component device 316 (second managed device) coupled to the CPU 182 of the host 180 via VLAN (second data communication interface) different data communication interface of the component device 319 and wherein the BMC 102 manages the component device 316 via a management endpoint 306 (second management fabric) different from the management endpoint 309 as explained in paragraph 0041.
 Paragraphs 0037, 0040, and 0043 disclose the BMC 102 manages the component devices.
 Paragraph 0041 discloses the BMC 102 in the same Information handling system).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Gupta to incorporate the teaching of Ponnuru about authentication between hardware devices and BMC.
-One would be motivated to do that to mitigate potential security vulnerabilities (see paragraph 0023 of Ponnuru).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Gupta to incorporate the teaching of Shtalenkov about BMC acting as root of trust to authenticate other devices.
+One would be motivated to do that to that enhance the credibility of the authenticating device (see paragraph 0015 of Shtalenkov).

 As to claim 4, the rejection of claim 3 is incorporated.
-Gupta in view of Ponnuru teach all the limitations of claim 3 as shown above.
+Gupta in view of Shtalenkov teach teach all the limitations of claim 3 as shown above.

 Gupta does not teach wherein in managing the second managed device, the management device is further configured to perform an optimization operation on the second managed device via the second management fabric.